 All the pre-teen girls are crying at the end.
 Their boyfriends or the gay boys are hugging them.

 We sit down and the group starts.
 The leader asks if anyone is new.
 Three-quarters of the kids raise their hands.
 He asks them to all come down.
 We go with them.
 The girls and gays are all hanging on us, as we kneel and receive a benediction to keep our hearts open and pure.
-Several girls snap my waistband, which makes me start to get hard.
+Several girls know to snap my brief’s waistband, which makes me start to get hard.
 No 12-year-old girl ever misses that.
 Several start rocking and rolling their heads and babbling nonsense.
 Soon all the girls and boys are rolling around on the floor.
 Jace pulls Jack into the scrum and I follow.
 These pre-teens are totally perverted.
-They all attack my hard-on and then Jack’s, who can’t help himself.
+They all attack my hard-on and then Jack’s, who cannot help himself.
 The girls are moaning in ecstasy as we crawl out from under the pile.
-It’s the closest I’ve ever been to finding religion.
+It’s the closest I had ever been to finding religion.
 The gay boys are swarmed by girls.
-The youth leader has a look that signals victory.
+The youth leader has a look that signals Victory.
 He fails to notice the two boys going at each other in the corner.

 We grab the guitars and mic.
 Hippie starts singing ‘Amazing Grace.’

 Some decorum is reestablished.
 We go through all the gospel songs we had rehearsed,